missive/electron-debug-symbols/README.md

 // now when using minidump.walkStack, it would give a more understandable report due to having debug symbols
 ```

-You can use BRAVE_VERSIONS environment variables to make the module install custom versions, for example when deploying to Heroku.
+You can use ELECTRON_VERSIONS environment variables to make the module install custom versions, for example when deploying to Heroku.
 ```
-heroku config:set BRAVE_VERSIONS="0.29.2 0.27.1"
+heroku config:set ELECTRON_VERSIONS="0.29.2 0.27.1"
 ```